Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 It’s pretty straightforward, as long as you know what to include in your cover letter.

-So, now that you’ve seen two killer cover letter examples, let’s move to learning how to craft one that will turn recruiters’ heads.
+So, now that you’ve seen two killer cover letter examples, let’s move to learning how to write a cover letter that will turn recruiters’ heads.

 2. How to Write a Library Assistant Cover Letter?
 Tips & Tricks.